Don Jonas: Coaching career

 Jonas continued on in football as the voluntary, then permanent head coach of the new football program at the University of Central Florida (UCF) in Orlando, Florida.
 The Knights won six of their eight games in their first season, in 1979, but only won eight games in the next two seasons.
 At the time Jonas coached, the Knights competed at the NCAA Division III level.

-Later years
+Later life

 Jonas is now semi-retired, working part-time at an auto-glass replacement shop and playing golf.
 He has done radio broadcasts of Central Florida football games and had a radio sports talk show for three years.
 He also officiated high-school football games in the Orlando area, and was honored in 2009 for his achievements.